Skip to Main Content

 • working together with another student if it's not a group assignment - individual assignments should be only your own work

-This definition is from the STUDYSmarter Survival Guide 'Avoiding Plagiarism'.
+This information is from the STUDYSmarter Guide 'Avoiding Plagiarism'.
 Read the full guide for more information and test your knowledge with the quiz.

 Examples